cmda-bt/be-course-18-19/week-6.md

 *   [**Lab-6**][slides-lab]

 ## Lab
+There are no assignments due next week (or any future week).
 You can continue working on your prototype for the final assesment.

 #### Preparation

 Make sure you come to the lab prepared in advance:

 * Know which questions you want to ask.
 * If you have a bug, investigate and try to make a detailed explanation of your problem.